mmetting/RHMAP-RSS-Reader-Demo/README.md

 - [Connector Service](https://github.com/mmetting/RSS-Reader-Demo-RSS-Connector)
 - [Mapping Service](https://github.com/mmetting)

-## Usage of the provided repos:
+## Usage of the provided repos

-> All instructions are provided in the linked repos.
+> All instructions are provided in the linked repos

 1. Start with importing the [Hybrid Ionic based app](https://github.com/mmetting/RSS-Reader-Demo-App-Ionic)
 2. Continue with the [Cloud App](https://github.com/mmetting/RHMAP-RSS-Reader-Demo-Cloud-App)